The trapping effect on degenerate horizons: Introduction

 In a series of papers \cite{SA10, aretakis1,aretakis2} the second author initiated the mathematical study of the wave equation on extremal black holes and obtained a \textit{mixture of stability and instability results}.
 Specifically, it was shown that solutions to the wave equation decay in time towards the future, first-order derivatives remain bounded but \textit{do not decay} along the event horizon whereas higher order derivatives asymptotically \textit{blow up} along the event horizon.
+The derivatives are here taken with respect to the Eddington--Finkelstein coordinate system $(v,r,\theta,\phi)$; indeed, it is the $\partial_{r}\psi$ derivative of solutions $\phi$ to the wave equation that does not decay along the horizon.
+Note that this is a natural derivative to consider since in the extremal case $v$ is an affine parameter along null geodesics (this is in contrast to the situation in subextremal black holes, where the corresponding parameter is logarithmically related to the geodesic parameter).
+Hence, the previous instability results hold in Gaussian (geodesic) coordinates and are not merely an effect of imposing coordinates based on the Killing vector and observers at null infinity.

 We remark that these stability and instability results do \textbf{not} suffice to determine whether a non-degenerate Morawetz estimate up to and including the event horizon holds for general smooth solutions to the wave equation on extremal black holes (see Section \ref{sec:PreviousWorks} for more details).
+It is important to emphasize that such a Morawetz estimate would play a crucial role in rigorously testing the validity of the aforementioned stability and instability features in non-linear settings.